JeeWeetje/lora-azure-iot-workshop/JavaToIotHub.md

     ```

 6. To monitor the device-to-cloud messages from a device, use the following command `iothub-explorer monitor-events --login [your connection string]` and `fill in` your *remembered* IoT Hub 'Connection String-primary key'
 7. All devices are monitored now.
-This will result in the following messages
+This will result in the following messages (if your console / terminal is still sending messages)

     ```
     Monitoring events from all devices...